 United Ways understand that community voices are critical to building a stronger Texas and that together, our collective voices can drive powerful changes for our respective communities, regions, and ultimately for our state.
-The 88th Regular Session was challenging and ended with much uncertainty.
-Despite this, our network was successful in advancing some important issues thanks to the incredible advocacy of local United Ways and their networks.
+The 87th Regular Session was one of the most unusual and difficult legislative sessions that advocates have experienced in a long time.
+Despite this, our network was successful in advancing several important issues thanks to the incredible advocacy of local United Ways and their own networks.
 Together, our Texas United Way network of leaders, board members, donors, volunteers, and partner agencies raised their voices to bring attention to education, financial stability, health, and the nonprofit sector.